Girlfriend (group): 1994–1996: GF4

-In 1994, after the group had returned from a tour of Europe and Japan, Loau left the group to start a solo career.
+In 1994, after the group had returned from a tour in Europe and Japan, Loau left the group to start a solo career.
 She later enjoyed minor success with the hit "Sick with Love" which peaked at number 21 on the ARIA Charts, and released an album, Malaria.

 The four remaining members renamed themselves as GF4.
 GF4 released two singles; the first, a cover version of the 1971 Grass Roots song "Sooner or Later", reached No. 11 on the ARIA singles charts.
-In 1995, Jacqui Cowell left the band and was replaced by future Bardot member, Belinda Chapple, who featured in the music video for GF4's second single, "Need Love (To Make the Sex Right)", filmed in a Sydney nightclub.
-The video featured band member Siobhann Heidenrich miming to Cowell's spoken lines in the opening to the song.
+In 1995, Jacqui Cowell left the band and was replaced by future Bardot member, Belinda Chapple, who was featured in the music video for GF4's second single, "Need Love (To Make the Sex Right)", a cover of Olivia Newton-John's "I Need Love", filmed at a Sydney nightclub.
+The video featured band member Siobhann Heidenriech miming to Cowell's spoken lines in the opening to the song.
 The single narrowly missed the ARIA Top 100 singles chart, resulting in the debut album that GF4 had recorded in Los Angeles being shelved.

 GF4 did not release any further material as a band and split in 1996.